KogasaPls/hopper-parser/README.md

 # hopper-parser
 Parses Chatterino logs and creates a list of users who were permabanned after posting only a couple messages, along with those messages.
 This builds a fairly good list of hoppers and spammers/bots.

+The file `chatterino-log-first-messages.patch` is a git patch for Chatterino that causes "first time chatter" messages (which can be highlighted green) to be indicated in the logs with "[First Message]."
+This information is preserved by the parser.

 Usage:

     > ./main.py --input demo.log